 A statement of intention is not a representation as to the matter said to be intended, because that belongs to the future and is not a matter of present or past fact1.
 On the other hand, a statement of intention involves a representation as to the existence of the intention which is itself a present fact2.
 However, the difficulty of proving the non-existence of the intention diminishes the value of such representations3.
-The mere circumstance that the expressed intention is not fulfilled does not by itself establish the non-existence of the intention at the time when it was expressed
+The mere circumstance that the expressed intention is not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234